 Commitment to environment

 Union Gas is committed to minimizing the effects of our projects and operations on the environment.
-An Environmental Report will be completed by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
+An Environmental Report has been completed by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.

 We value the thoughts and ideas of interested parties.
-Feedback received from the public, through our information sessions and other venues, will be instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.
+Feedback received from the public, through our information sessions and other venues, was instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.